Skip to main content

 (4) "Work program assignments" is an assignment of duties within a work program which include all types of inmate labor not otherwise specified in this paragraph, whether it is related to the physical operation or located on the property of the institution, including special labor assignments authorized under rule 5120-3-07 of the Administrative Code.

 (D) A "table of organization" is a fixed number of permanent work assignments based on the requirements of each program in an institution.
-Each institution shall have a written table of organization as established by the chief of industries or designee.
+Each institution may have a written table of organization as established by the chief of industries or designee.
 This table of organization may change periodically, with the approval of the managing officer, as production requirements and programming needs change.

 (G) A "job grade" refers to the skill or responsibility level required of a particular full-time work assignment.
 Job grades include: